 Orihuela features some truly breathtaking architecture, medieval churches, and art museums.
 Take a closer look by following one of the organised tourist routes through the city, organised by the council each year.

 To completely immerse yourself in the genuine local culture, enjoy a meal at one of the many traditional Spanish restaurants, bars and cafe’s, which line the winding streets of Orihuela.
 The city´s facilities (including bars and restaurants) are now open.

-Rio Safari Park, Elche: travel time 45m
+Rio Safari Park, Elche | Travel time 45m

 Less than an hour from the Orihuela Costa, the Rio Safari park is a conservationist zoological centre that helps some of the planets most endangered animals.